sreenireddy1/Registration-Form/README.md

 # Registration-Form
-A registration form using html and javascript.
+A registration form using html,css and javascript.